gnubila-france/puppet-vagrant-playground/README.md

 * Edit the Vagrantfile to set the owner and group for the synced_folder to root.
-(Only for the master, as folder sync failed, puppet was not installed hence the puppet user does not exist)
+(Only for the master, as folder sync failed, puppet was not installed hence the puppet user does not exist yet)

 * Fix the VBox additions and reload the VM: